xmidt-org/talaria/README.md

 #### Get Devices - `/devices` endpoint
 Returns all the connected devices and their statistics to the talaria instance.

-:warning: this an expensive request.
+:warning: _Warning_: this an expensive request.
 Use with caution

 #### Get Devices - `/device/send` endpoint
 Send a WRP message to the device.

 ### Control Devices
-A secondary function of talaria is too control the flow of devices:
+A secondary function of talaria is too control the flow of devices.
+For more information refer to [Control Server Docs](../docs/control_server.md)

 #### Gate Devices - `/device/gate` endpoint
 Allow or Deny device to connect to the talaria instance